“Strategy is about making choices, trade-offs; it’s about deliberately choosing to be different”

 Decision making to choose what to do or what not to do involves assessment of costs and benefits, and the consequences, of available options.
 Choosing one option as trade-off should be supported with information and analysis of relevant factors as the basis for recommendation and judgment.
 The process requires a deep and unbiased understanding on the dynamics of market, industry, and overall business setting.
 Such an understanding is crucial as the basis for company’s strategic choices: market entry, market expansion, launch new product, build distribution channel, do acquisition, or market exit.

-Doing business in Indonesia is being progressively driven by dynamism in consumer behaviour, competition and collaboration, as well as regulatory framework.
-The key success factor lies at the ability of companies to track and adapt to such dynamism.
-In this regard, there is no substitution for a reliable data and analysis on market, industry, and regulatory framework in national and international contexts.
+Doing business in Indonesia is being progressively driven by dynamisms in consumer behavior, competition and collaboration, as well as regulatory framework.
+The key success factor lies at the ability of companies to track and adapt to such dynamisms.
+In this regard, there is no substitution for a reliable empirical data and analysis on market, industry, and regulatory framework in national and international contexts.

 How we can help you

-Clear and wide-ranging research and analysis of statistical data to enable data-driven decisions
+- Industry monitoring: clear, wide-ranging, and contextual monitoring and analysis of qualitative and quantitative data on specific industry to enable data-driven decisions

-Describe and analyze policy and regulatory framework to identify potential threats and opportunities for the company.
+- Policy and regulatory review: describe and analyze policy and regulatory framework to identify the potential threat and opportunity for the company.

 - Market access: describe and analyze Indonesia’s market for overseas products, includes demand and supply as well as the adopted tariff and non-tariff barriers.